zcobell/ADCIRCModules/README.md

 4. Write an ADCIRC mesh

         thisMesh->write("/path/to/output/fort.14");

+5. Check if any levee elevations are invalid (Optional parameters not shown)

+        thisMesh->checkLeveeHeights();

+6. Raise levee elvations that are below prevailing ground (Optional parameters not shown)

+        thisMesh->raiseLeveeElevations(numLeveesRaised,maxAmountRaised);

-5. Diagnose an error while working with a mesh object
+7. Diagnose an error while working with a mesh object

         qDebug() << thisMesh->error->getErrorString();